mansis23/EE604_Course_Project/README.md

 network) with a handcrafted feature extraction branch.
 This dual-branch structure aims to enhance detection performance by leveraging both high-level feature representations from a deep learning model and specific handcrafted statistical features, creating a more comprehensive approach to identify deepfake images.
-Our model was trained and evaluated on a comprehensive dataset of real and deepfake photos
+Our model was trained and
+evaluated on a comprehensive kaggle dataset of 10,000+ real and deepfake photos